pisinger/pisinger.github.io/_posts/2025-05-21-detection-of-malicious-outbound-connections-with-dns-mapping.md

 ## 🌐 Identify egress routing of serverless resources

 The next step is to identify routing through VNet egresses (NVA, Azure Firewall, etc.) what then is specified in a custom `RouteType` field.
-This allows us to better handle traffic from serverless resources, like `Azure Container Apps` or `Azure Container Instances` when having those configured with VNet integration, or traffic from a "normal" VM using a centralized egress.
+This allows us to better handle traffic from serverless resources, like `Azure Container Apps` or `Azure Container Instances` when having those configured with VNet integration, or traffic from a "classic" VM using a centralized egress.
 For this we are using `case` to set the `RouteType` based on the following conditions:

 - `IsFlowCapturedAtUdrHop` indicates whether the flow went direct or through a UDR hop
 - `unknown-vm` in source or destination fields